 Dyce Carriers have strategically given itself a strong foothold in a very competitive market, both in Aberdeen and Nationally.
 Using the depot in Dalgety Bay as a central hub, we are able to operate next day services throughout the UK.
 In addition to our day to day deliveries we work in conjunction with our business partners nationwide enabling us to offer deliveries in Ireland, Isle of Man and the Benelux Region.
-The Alness depot is still operational with a minimal fleet to supply the emerging renewables and decommissioning market within The Highlands.
-The depot has a minimal fleet due to the current downturn in the oil industry and we still firmly believe having a presence in the area is still a benefit to the business.
-We believe the recent down turn within the oil and gas sector has stabilised and is slowly recovering.
-With this, we have seen a small increase in turnover and are optimistic this will continue, however, Brexit will have an unknown effect.
-Dyce Carriers operates an effective, efficient and excellent service which has helped generate a diverse customer portfolio and resulted in us obtaining a strong, competitive reputation within the industry.
+Dyce Carriers also operate from depot's in Alness, Grangemouth and Poole.
+The company operates an effective, efficient and excellent service which has helped generate a diverse customer portfolio and resulted in us obtaining a strong, competitive reputation within the industry.

-The company's objectives are to keep supplying our current customer base with an exemplary service at competitive prices.
-We are constantly looking to expand our customer base, however, we understand that in the current climate new customers are not in abundance.
+The company's objectives are to continue supplying our current customer base with an exemplary service at competitive prices.
+We are constantly looking to expand our customer base.
 Using our distinctive and modern fleet of vehicles as a unique marketing strategy, we continue to keep a high presence within the haulage sector.

-The company has continued to reinvest in the fleet and asset investment can be seen on page 18 which was funded from working capital and new finance agreements.
+The company has continued to reinvest in the fleet and asset investment can be seen on page 19 which was funded from working capital and new finance agreements.
 The capital investment, along with utilising our mechanics in all depots, results in maintaining a healthy fleet which allows us to deliver a high standard of service to our customers and help reduce the associated fleet maintenance costs.
 Continued investment into computer hardware and software as well as up to date tracking devices allows us to work more efficiently and effectively to streamline our operation.

-The company has seen a small increase in sales by 1% against 2017 and an improved gross margin.
-The overall financial performance can be seen from review of the Income Statement on page 6.
-The company's cash position has remained strong and this can be seen on the Cash Flow Statement on page 10.
+The company has seen turnover increase by 16% against 2019 and a stable gross margin maintained.
+The overall financial performance can be seen from review of the Income Statement on page 7.
+The company's cash position has remained strong and this can be seen on the Cash Flow Statement on page 11.